goodguyry/postcss-tidy-columns/README.md

 ### `edge`

-The minimum width of the flexible space between the content and the edge of the page.
+The minimum width of the flexible space between the edge of the content and the viewport.

 > **Default**: `undefined`
 >